 More and more, hotels are turning to mobile key technology.
 This dispenses with keys and cards altogether.
 Instead, guests access their rooms through their phones and Bluetooth technology.

 Although NRS 205.900 was passed in 1987, the statute can apply to these keyless technologies.
 The statute refers to not only “keys” but also any “device” used to gain access to a hotel room.
-Therefore, a person who steals another person’s phone could face NRS 205.900 charges.1
+Therefore, stealing another person’s phone could lead to NRS 205.900 charges.1

 2. What are the defenses?